morrisanimalfoundation/grGWAS/docs/ext_docs/GREML_analysis.md

 GREML utilizes the genetic relationships between individuals in a sample population, captured in a genomic relationship matrix (GRM), to *partition the phenotypic variance* into its genetic and residual components.
 By fitting a linear mixed model, GREML estimates the proportion of variance attributable to all SNPs.

-Let us dive deeper into linear mixed models (LMM) and how they are used in the context of this genomic analysis:
+Lets dive deeper into linear mixed models (LMM) and how they are used in the context of this genomic analysis:

-***1. Basics of Linear Models:*** <br>
+***1. Basics of linear models:*** <br>
-In simple linear regression, we model the relationship between a dependent variable (phenotype) and one or more independent variables (often genotypic data).
+In simple linear regression, the relationship between a dependent variable (phenotype) and one or more independent variables (often genotypic data) is modeled.
 The model is described as:

 Y=Xβ+ϵ